Hello, my name is JP.

 Second, tweets like the one above that damage the community and gate-keep what it means to develop software on the web.

 Do I understand or personally have experience with every concept on that list?
 Yes on both accounts.
 Am I prepared to write a Wikipedia entry on any of them?
 No. For instance I've professionally implemented a JWT based authentication scheme at my current company and can describe what Json Web Tokens are, but it would be disingenuous to not acknowledge how heavily I leaned on a 3rd party library to accomplish the task.
-Pretty standard, actually.
+Which is standard, actually.
 Why would you write the implementation from scratch?
 Why would I not use a tested and hardened library?

 So with that in context, I have to wonder, how does that tweet make a newer programmer feel?
 While web development Twitter will tell you programming is easy (and you should learn it to make that $$$) it's in fact not easy at all.
 It takes hard work and patience.
 It takes humbling your ego by reading others code and asking for help.
 It takes being vulnerable in allowing people to evaluate your work and give you blunt feedback.
 It takes grit to not just simply copy/paste a snippet from StackOverflow, but to understand the snippet and how to implement it in the DRY-est way possible.